Greenlights

 Notes and Highlights

-📝 A family of hustlers: In his teens, Matthew and his dad sued a face cream company for causing him severe acne.
-Unfortunately Matthew won the title 'Most Handsome' in the school that year.
-This was used as evidence in court — they lost the case.
+📝 A family of hustlers: In his teens, Matthew and his dad tried to sue a face cream company for causing him severe acne.
+The problem?
+That same year, Matthew won the title "Most Handsome" in school — something that was used as evidence in court.
+Yeah, they lost the case.

-📝 He got into films by serendipity, outside the box thinking, and audacity.
+📝 He got into films by serendipity, out-of-the-box thinking, and sheer audacity.

 📝 Structure!